randaller/cnn-rtlsdr/README.md

 python train.py
 ```

-Best decision is to stop the training [ctrl+c], when validation loss becomes 0.05 - 0.01 or below.
+Best decision is to stop the training [ctrl+c], when validation loss becomes 0.1 - 0.01 or below.
+Lowest values shows better performance.

+Also, it is better to obtain different samples of signals at different frequencies, gain levels.
+Edit [prepare_data.py] and run it again.
+Then train the classifier again to see the difference.
+Feel free to sample your own signal classes to train a bigger model.